drivly/primitives.org.ai/packages/autonomous-agents/README.md

 const result = await amy.do('sendMessage', {
   recipient: 'customer@example.com',
   subject: 'Order Status Update',
-  body: 'Your order has been shipped and will arrive in 2-3 business days.'
+  body: 'Your order has been shipped and will arrive in 2-3 business days.', })
-})

 // Execute a custom operation